glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 ### Thanks

-I hope you found this post interesting and useful if you think something can be improved or changed I'll be happy to send me an email
+I hope you found this post interesting and useful.
+Please, If you think that something is bad, or can be improved or changed, send me an email and I will gladly review it.

 [1]: {{ '/assets/img/2015-09-28-multiple-data-sources-and-caching/data_access_cache.jpg' | prepend: site.baseurl }}